Emergent Representations of Program Semantics in Language Models Trained on Programs: Experimental details

-We used the non-pretrained 350M parameter variant of the CodeGen architecture \citep{nijkamp2023codegen} from the HuggingFace Transformers library \citep{huggingface}, implemented in PyTorch \citep{paszke2019pytorch}.
-We used the AdamW optimizer \citep{loshchilov2018decoupled} (but no weight decay), a learning rate of 5e-5, a block size of 2048, and a batch size of 16.
-All program and grid world tokens are represented by special tokens, and the embeddings are trained from scratch.
-We trained for 64000 steps, or approximately 1.5 epochs.
-Using a single NVIDIA A100 GPU with 80GB of VRAM, training the LM takes around 8 days.
+We train the 350M-parameter variant of the CodeGen architecture \citep{nijkamp2023codegen} from the HuggingFace Transformers library \citep{huggingface}, implemented in PyTorch \citep{paszke2019pytorch}.
+We use the Adam optimizer, a learning rate of 5e-5, a block size of 2048, and a batch size of 32768 tokens.
+We train for 2.5 billion tokens, which was close to 6 passes over our training corpus; we did not observe any instabilities with training (see the results in the main text).
+We use a warm up over roughly the first 3000 batches, then linearly decay the learning rate to 0 after 80000 batches (training runs over 76000 batches).
+On a single NVIDIA A100 GPU with 80GB of VRAM, training takes around 8 days.

-The probe consists of a layer normalization followed by a single linear layer.
-Note that the hidden states of the CodeGen architecture are passed through a layer normalization as the final layer, so we just re-normalize after average pooling the hidden states.
-The training set is formed from the first 100000 aligned traces in the training trace dataset.
-We train for a total of 100 epochs using the AdamW optimizer with a weight decay of 1e-4, a learning rate of 0.01 that decays by .1 at 75 and 90 epochs, and a batch size of 256.
-Using a single NVIDIA A100 GPU, training each probe takes around 30 seconds.
+The linear probe consists of a single linear layer.
+The MLP probes consist of stacked linear, batch norm, and ReLU layers, in that order.
+The first linear layer in both MLP probes projects to a hidden dimension of 256, and the second linear layer (in the 2-layer MLP) projects to a hidden dimension of 1024.
+Probes are trained on the first 100000 aligned traces in the training trace dataset.
+All probes are trained using the same recipe, which was tuned to saturate (or nearly saturate) their performance: we use the AdamW optimizer with weight decay of 1e-4 and a learning rate of 0.01 that decays by .1 at 75\% and 90\% of the way through training; and train for 10000000 steps using a batch size of 1024.